 According to the Australian Bureau of Statistics, more than 300,000 small businesses are started every year.
-Less than half make it to the four-year mark.
+Less than half make it to the four-year mark (yes, that nice list is shorter than what everyone expected!)

 There’s also a saying in business: “Profit is queen, but cash is king.”
 If you’re a business owner, it is critical that you understand the difference between profit and cash, especially with the economy still sputtering and banks reluctant to make loans.
 It could determine whether your business survives or fails.